Afrinazath/Olist_Store_Analysis-Power-BI-Excel-Tableau-SQL/Excel/README.md

 # Olist Store Analysis

 ## Introduction :
-This is a power Bi Project on "Store Analysis".
-The project is to analyze and derive insights to answer crucial questions and help the store make data driven decisions.
+This is an Excel Project on "Store Analysis".
+The project is to analyze and derive insights to answer crucial questions and help the store to make data driven decisions.

 ### SKills Used:
 - Power Pivot
 - Pivot Table
 - Calcualted Field
-- Data Model in Power Pivot
+- Data Model
+-
 ### Problem Statement
 1. Weekday Vs Weekend (order_purchase_timestamp) Payment Statistics